Grilled Pineapple

 • Add curry: For a savory application, consider sprinkling the pineapple with some curry powder.
 The earthy, savory notes of the curry powder are really good with pineapple.

-• Asian flavors: If you plan on using these pineapples alongside an Asian inspired dish, consider drizzle the pineapples with a bit of soy sauce before placing them on the grill.
+• Asian flavors: If you plan on using these pineapples alongside an Asian-inspired dish, consider drizzling the pineapples with a bit of soy sauce before placing them on the grill.
 Sriracha is great as well.
 Then sprinkle with sesame seeds when they come off the grill.

 • BBQ: For a classic barbecue feel, brush the pineapple slices with barbecue sauce.
 You can leave out the brown sugar or use less since barbecue sauce already contains sugar.